Texas Penal Code - PENAL § 42.07. Harassment

 (5) makes a telephone call and intentionally fails to hang up or disengage the connection;

-(6) knowingly permits a telephone under the person's control to be used by another to commit an offense under this section; or
+(6) knowingly permits a telephone under the person's control to be used by another to commit an offense under this section;

-(7) sends repeated electronic communications in a manner reasonably likely to harass, annoy, alarm, abuse, torment, embarrass, or offend another.
+(7) sends repeated electronic communications in a manner reasonably likely to harass, annoy, alarm, abuse, torment, embarrass, or offend another;

 (b) In this section: